Internet access, text and multimedia messaging

 Roaming charges are determined by your local mobile service provider and will be reflected in your mobile phone bill.
 Please check the roaming rates from your mobile service provider's website prior to your flight.

-Enjoy 100MB of data at just S$25 daily or S$0.60 per SMS.
+Enjoy unlimited data at just S$25 daily or S$0.60 per SMS.
 Learn more about this promotion here.

 *Timer resets daily at 00:00 hours (Singapore time, GMT+8)